 On the surface, both the platforms are architecturally similar.
 They are both customizable, SEO friendly, can be broadly themed, and have a strong online support community.
 Both are essentially content management systems, allowing you to add, modify, and manage your contents in the most simplified yet effective way possible.

 WordPress is an open source blogging platform and content management system.
-It’s the most popular CMS by far in regards to use base.
+It’s the most popular CMS by far in regard to use base.
 Even websites like eBay, which owns Magento, use WordPress for their blogs.

 Magento, just like WordPress, is based on an open source technology.
 It is an e-commerce platform with many dedicated e-commerce features that have been trusted by tens of thousands of store owners, including some of the world’s prominent brands, ranging from small businesses to large multinational corporations.

 Magento offers a high-level of customization and functionality that renders merchants with the flexibility to set up online stores according to their business needs, and providing rich features like multi-store management, generating reports, mobile commerce, marketing, search engine optimization, and other vital management tools.

 If you’ve come to the conclusion that using Magento is right for your business, the first thing to do is go to Magento.com and choose your Magento edition:

 - The Commerce Edition (formerly Enterprise) is a paid, tailor made solution that provides higher performance and scale-ability for fast-growing and large businesses.
 It also gives you access to expert support as well as hundreds of extensions and features that you can use to power your store and generally give you more control over your website.